Lambda Arae

 The spectrum of this star matches a stellar classification of F4 V, which places it among the category of F-type main sequence stars.
-It shines with 4.6 times the luminosity of the Sun.
-The outer atmosphere is radiating this energy at an effective temperature of 6,725 K, giving it the yellow-white hue of an F-type star.
+It is an estimated 2.4 billion years old, and is spinning with a projected rotational velocity of 15.5 km/s.
+This star has 40% more mass than the Sun and a 70% greater radius.
+It shines with 4.7 times the luminosity of the Sun.
+The outer atmosphere is radiating this energy at an effective temperature of 6,495 K, giving it the yellow-white hue of an F-type star.
 There is some evidence that this may be a binary star system consisting of two stars with identical masses.